bethcha/newsoverview/README.md

 terror = TerrorNews()
 terror_functions = terror.terror_search()
 ```
-This class only searches in english, and searches for keywords, groups, and terror-related activities occuring in the past 12 hours.
+This class only searches in English, and searches for keywords, groups, and terror-related activities  occurring within the past 12 hours.

 To call all three of these functions, simply use `terror.terror_news()` and it will output terror-related news articles published in the past 12 hours.